London Market Report

 Strathroy-Caradoc

-Rounding out our list with just over 300 resales over the last twelve months is the municipality of Strathroy-Caradoc.
-Similar to Tillsonburg, the municipality has a population of around 20K and has experienced double-digit growth since 2016.
+Rounding out our list with just over 350 resales over the last twelve months is the municipality of Strathroy-Caradoc.
+The municipality has a population of around 20K and has experienced double-digit growth since 2016.
 Strathroy is less than 45 minutes from Sarnia, the shores of Lake Huron and surrounding Lambton County, and downtown London.
 It is even a closer drive to the high-growth towns of Komoka-Kilworth and Ilderton in surrounding Middlesex County.
 Strathroy, like Komoka and Ilderton, are experiencing a lot of new housing development to accommodate its growing population.

 Summary